petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/setting-up-clustering-in-liferay-cloud.md

 ---
 # Setting Up Clustering in Liferay Cloud

-This article outlines the steps necessary to configure clustering for your Liferay DXP instance in Liferay Cloud.
+This article outlines the steps necessary to configure clustering for your Liferay DXP instance in Liferay PaaS.

 **Contents:**